-Video Games Tax Relief is claimed as part of the Company Tax Return (CT600) that is filed with HMRC.
-To make a VGTR claim, you’ll need to be registered as a company and have the following documents:
+Video Games Tax Relief is claimed as part of the Company Tax Return (CT600) filed with HMRC.
+To make a VGTR claim, you’ll need to be company registered in the UK and have the following documents:

 You’ll need to calculate if your video game has made a profit or a loss and determine whether your VGTR claim should be surrendered as a loss for a cash repayment or used to reduce your tax bill.